pytries/marisa-trie/README.rst

 Current limitations
 ===================

-* The library is known not to install on Windows with mingw32 compiler;
+* The library is not tested with mingw32 compiler;
 * ``.prefixes()`` method of ``BytesTrie`` and ``RecordTrie`` is quite slow;
 * ``read()`` and ``write()`` methods don't work with file-like objects (they work only with real files; pickling works fine for file-like objects);